TUM-FAF/FAF-121-Turcanu-Victor/WP/L1WP/README.md

 ## The application creation stepts

-For creating this app I've read the chapters that where specified in the task of the lab and also the [www.MSDN.com]: http://msdn.microsoft.com/en-US/ website for and advance look and [StackOverflow]: http://stackoverflow.com/.
+For creating this app I've read the chapters that where specified in the task of the lab and also the [www.MSDN.com](http://msdn.microsoft.com/en-US/) website for and advance look and [StackOverflow](http://stackoverflow.com/).

 #### Features: ####